 Use the ss Command

 netstat is not installed on Ubuntu by default.
 The ss command is installed as a replacement for netstat.
-As with netstat, the ss command is used to display network information on Linux systems.
+As with netstat, the ss command displays network information on Linux systems.

-netstat and ss command share almost the same command options.
+netstat and ss commands share almost the same command options.
 So if you’re used to netstat, the ss command should work almost the same.